DiegoVilla27/ChallengeAngular/README.md

 ## Development server and API (JSON Server)

 Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run `json-server --watch src/assets/db.json` for a server to API REST.
-URL: `http://localhost:3000`
+URL: `http://localhost:3000` (You need library global: npm i -g json-server)

 ## Commits